NikolaRusakov/zip_algo/README.md

 ## Technology pick
 - I've picked alternative Node / Browser runtime, [Deno](https://deno.land/) to have additional type safety,
 standard testing module and benchmarking without the need introducing additional packages or libraries.
-- Algorithm implementation is purely written in TypeScript.
+- Algorithm implementation is purely written in TypeScript and doesn't rely on any dependency.
 - for a simple spec of algorithm I've used JavaScript (TypeScript) implementation.
 If spec. would require additional requirements such as perf. optimization, I'd prefer Rust or Golang counterparts.

 ## How to run